projectcalico/calico/docs/ExposePortsToInternet.md

 ```

 ### Add iptables nat and forwarding rules on your host
-Next you need to configure a forwarding rule on your Host-Interafce to posrt 80 of your conatiner IP
+Next you need to configure a forwarding rule on your Host-Interafce to port 80 of your container IP

 ```
 iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j DNAT  --to 192.168.0.1:80 iptables -t nat -A OUTPUT -p tcp -o lo --dport 80 -j DNAT --to-destination 192.168.0.1:80
 ```

-Now all traffic to your Host-Interface on Port 80 will be forwarded to the container IP 192.168.0.1
+Now all traffic to your Host-Interface on port 80 will be forwarded to the container IP 192.168.0.1

 Also check out the [Advanced Network Policy Guide](docs/AdvancedNetworkPolicy.md)
 for more information.